abiyasfaw0034/Find-lost-books-using-Ai/README.md

-this is nextjs project with book finding search capability with ai integration, if u forget about a book's title and know some part about the story, the ai that i implemeted will find it for you and give you similar books about the description
+This is nextjs project with book finding search capability with ai integration, if u forget about a book's title and know some part about the story, the ai that i implemeted will find it for you and give you similar books about the description, where you click on them and it fetches the description and information about the book

 ## Getting Started